renspringlea/ryba.ren/books.md

 </details>

-## Religion, philosophy, and lifestyle
+## Religion and philosophy

 <details>
-<summary>The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results (Gary W. Keller and Jay Papasan)</summary>
+<summary>Accompanying Disability: Caretaking, Family, and Faith (Topher Endress)</summary>

 <br />
-- I'm mostly reading this for hype.
-I think the core message of the book is helpful, if a bit self-evident.
-In the style of much pop psychology, many of the examples are absurd, and the core message is applied in such a general way that you can describe anything using this framework.
-But this book is still helpful as like a hype guy hahaha<br />
+- This book is astonishing.
+"Accompaniment theology".
+The wisdom and profound insights in this book - I'm simply amazed.
+This is a shining gem, definitely one of the top few non-fiction books I've ever had the pleasure to encounter.
+There are also long passages on navigating grief, speaking on behalf of others, ritual, ageing, and many other areas of life well beyond the theme of disability theology - all of which contain the author's deep wisdom.<br />
 <br />

 </details>